-Here are our top tips about what you need to know about mumps:
+Here are our top tips for what you need to know about mumps and how to protect yourself and others.

 1. Mumps is preventable